dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 responsible for this, but if *you* don't pay for *this*, how can we expect *anyone* to pay for their crimes in the future?

-> "If you see fraud and you don't shout fraud, then you ARE a fraud" -
+> "If you see fraud and you don't shout fraud, then you *ARE* a
-> Nassim Taleb @nntaleb
+> fraud." - Nassim Taleb @nntaleb

 The problem here is that every group who promises revolution ends up being the same as those they quelled.
 Usually, at best, it's par for